alsm6169/docker-learn/docker002/Readme.md

 # What we learned in previous chapter
-- basic docker commands e.g. to run a container, to launch in containers bash shell, remove image etc.
+- Basic docker commands e.g. to run a container, to launch in containers bash shell, remove image etc.
-- we created a custom container from ubuntu, installed python and executed python code that is stored locally
+- How to create a custom container from ubuntu, then install python library and execute python code that is stored locally

 # Current Chapter Scope
 - create custom container using docker file with python code within the container i.e. will be shipped with the container